Chart Color Schemes

 Canterbury is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Canterbury has one of the highest cultural diversities in the country, with 60.4% of its population speaking a language other than English at home and 55.2% born overseas.
-Christianity is the predominant religion in Canterbury, making up 43.8% of the population.
-Notably, Buddhism comprises 8.4%, which is significantly higher compared to None% across Greater Sydney.
+Canterbury has one of the highest levels of cultural diversity in the country, with 60.4% of its population speaking a language other than English at home and 55.2% born overseas.
+Christianity is the main religion in Canterbury, making up 43.8% of people.
+However, Buddhism stands out as significantly overrepresented, comprising 8.4% of the population compared to none across Greater Sydney.

 Frequently Asked Questions - Diversity